-1. If your host database must connect to a remote database, you must use the DB2 Configuration Assistant on the database host to connect to a remote database.
-The Configuration Assistant comes with DB2 and lets you configure and maintain the database objects that you or your applications will be using.

-- 2. Set environment variables.

-- 3. Create a local user account.

-- 4. Test the connection.
+- If your host database must connect to a remote database, you must use the DB2 Configuration Assistant on the database host to connect to a remote database.
+The Configuration Assistant comes with DB2 and lets you configure and maintain the database objects that you or your applications will be using. - 2.
+Set the environment variables. - Create a local user account. - Test the connection.

-Use the DB2 Configuration Assistant
+Using the DB2 Configuration Assistant

-Note: steps are provided here as a convenience but do not supercede or otherwise replace DB2 documentation.
+Note that the steps are provided here as a convenience but do not supercede or otherwise replace DB2 documentation.
 Please refer to DB2's documentation for all information on this topic.